TritonDataCenter/rfd/rfd/0140/README.md

 Maps should be associated with a given Workspace.

 We need a way to map Tiles to specific locations in the grid of a Datacenter Rooms.
+Rooms are generally comprised of rows and columns of Tiles.

 ### datacenter_room_map

-TODO: DB table that contains the map of a given room.
+**TODO**: DB table that contains the map of a given room.

 ## Tiles

 A Datacenter Room is a grid of Tiles.
+Tiles are comprised of several different physical attributes:

+* A name
+* A location
+* Power circuits
+* Max weight and height
+* Dimension
+* A direction (for airflow)

 Tiles are defined in the following database tables: